tarunmangla/lmap-assignments/unit-2.md

 6. As a leader, how can you express authentic identity and challenge leadership stereotypes?
 - Active listening
-- No judgements/Being open
+- Inspiration through self-practice
-- Inspiration through practice
+- Making yourself available